cert-lv/graphoscope/README.md

 ## TODO & ideas

+- [ ] Button to reload fields list for the autocomplete
 - [ ] Display available data source's fields
 ---
 - [ ] Generate DEB and RPM packages